 Well, the answer to this question depends on just HOW much you’d like to earn.

-If you’re looking to make big bucks in a short amount of time, digital marketing is definitely not for you.
+If you’re looking to make big bucks in a short amount of time, then this isn’t for you.

 If, however, you’re happy with earning small amounts of money every month and learning new skills as you go, digital marketing may bring you lots of fun and joy.

-Also, remember this: the digital realm is continually evolving, so you will need to stay up to date with trends, algorithms and the like.
+Also, remember this: the digital realm is continually evolving, so you’ll need to stay up to date with trends, algorithms and the like.

 It’s an exciting field with much to learn!